Justinmemphis/issuetracker/tracking.md

 Issue Tracker
 Tracking

-12/27/22:
+12/28/22:
-- post function added yesterday appears to be working correctly
+- post function added last time appears to be working correctly
 - realized today I need issues to have a 'project' field showing which project they are for
 - added project property to post function and document schema
+- added basic get function to retrieve all issues for a project - and to test for no project error condition

 12/26/22:
 - got database connection working